Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 Reverb is created when a sound occurs in a space, sending sound waves out in all directions.
 These waves reflect off surfaces in the space, decaying in amplitude until the reflections eventually die off.
 Without extensive sound-proofing, most spaces will produce many closely spaced reflections, which reach the listener shortly after the initial dry sound.
 We hear this series of reflections as a single, continuous sound, which we call “reverb.”

 There have been plenty of acoustical and mechanical methods for creating reverb in music production.
-Today, modern productions typically use digital reverb (hardware units or software plug-ins like reverbs from Exponential Audio) for added flexibility and control.
+Today, modern productions typically use digital reverb (hardware units, or software plug-ins like Neoverb or reverbs from Exponential Audio) for added flexibility and control.
 You can learn more about digital reverb in this deep-dive.

 Algorithmic reverb simulates reverb through a series of calculations (an algorithm).
 By creating reflections mathematically, you can imitate the sound of real spaces, or design new sonic environments that would be impossible to create otherwise.
-Examples of algorithmic reverbs include the venerable Lexicon reverbs, Sonnox Oxford Reverb, and Exponential Audio reverbs.
+Examples of algorithmic reverbs include our brand-new Neoverb plug-in, the venerable Lexicon reverbs, Sonnox Oxford Reverb, and Exponential Audio reverbs.

 Convolution reverb, also known as IR or sampling reverb, creates reverb by processing an impulse response (IR)—a recording of a signal that was played in an actual room or sent through a piece of gear.
 This signal contains all frequencies (often a blast of white noise, starter pistol, or even a sine wave swept across the audible frequency spectrum), which is done to trigger the full acoustic response of the space.